 They begin the process with fresh, responsibly-sourced antibiotic-free chickens, which spend 24 hours immersed in the house’s proprietary brine.
 The birds are then roasted in state-of-the-art ovens that ensure perfect doneness on the inside.
 After that, they are liberally coated with a house-blend blackened chili honey garlic sauce Finally, they are finished on a grill that creates a crisp exterior and locks in flavor and moisture.

 Chicken combos run from $9 to $15.
 Sides also mark a refreshing change.
-Choices include the kies of lcoconut rice and peas, pan-roasted carrots glazed in lemon, and roasted beets with goat cheese tzatziki.
+Choices include the likes of coconut rice and peas, carrots pan-roasted with brown sugar and lemon, and roasted beets with goat cheese tzatziki.

 Beer and wine are available.